vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

 2. Confirm the data source and export path.
 Configuration steps are as follows.

-  - Nebula Graph clusters as the data source
+  - NebulaGraph clusters as the data source

-    1. Modify the configuration file `nebula.conf` to configure the Nebula Graph cluster.
+    1. Modify the configuration file `nebula.conf` to configure the NebulaGraph cluster.

       ```bash
-      # The number of retries connecting to Nebula Graph.
+      # The number of retries connecting to NebulaGraph.
       --retry=3
       # The name of the graph space where you read or write data.
       --space=baskeyballplayer

-      # Read data from Nebula Graph.
+      # Read data from NebulaGraph.
       # The metad process address.
       --meta_server_addrs=192.168.8.100:9559, 192.168.8.101:9559, 192.168.8.102:9559
       # The name of edges.